aws/eks-distro/docs/contents/community/overview.md

 # Overview

-We work hard to provide a high-quality Kubernetes distribution for EKS, and we greatly value feedback and contributions from our community.
+We work hard to provide a high-quality Kubernetes distribution like EKS, and we greatly value feedback and contributions from our community.
 Please review our [contribution guidelines](contributing.md) before submitting any [issues](https://github.com/aws/eks-distro/issues) or